gerryguy311/Free_CyberSecurity_Professional_Development_Resources/README.md

 * **ShellCon** Oct 9-10 ShellCon is an information security conference that is held annually in the beautiful beach cities of Los Angeles.
 Our conference is a growing event that creates an atmosphere of open communication, collaboration, and connection.
 We value community, technical knowledge, and getting your hands dirty.
 Presentations and events at the con will have a focus on practicality and real-world applications.
 We want you to walk away from ShellCon with an itch to try what you just learned and the knowledge to do so. https://shellcon.io/

+* **AWS RE:Invent** NOV.
+30 – DEC.
+18, 2020 - AWS Major conference.
+Will cover more then security, but worth being on the list. https://reinvent.awsevents.com/

 * **SUMMERCON 2020** -Archived- Summercon is one of the oldest hacker conventions, and the longest running such conference in America.
 It helped set a precedent for more modern "cons" such as H.O.P.E. and DEF CON, although it has remained smaller and more personal.  https://youtu.be/uVbrxMTrp0k